ukushu/IAppRater/README.md

 }
 ```

-// We can locate button to open Rate my app alert window
+// We can locate button to open some panel
 ```swift
 struct MainView : View {
     var body: some View {